hannahchannah/labE/README.md

 # labE
 Lab E Software Engineering Task

-This is a test for Lab E of Software Engineering Course.
+This is a test of GitHUB for Lab E of Software Engineering Course.